Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 Hearthstone, being a digital game, has a lot of tools that other card games don’t.
 One of those is perfect tracking of game state.
 It uses this to get rid of lands completely, and replace them with mana.
 You get one mana crystal per turn, you spend mana from them to play cards, and they refill at the start of your turn.

-Its generally perfect as a replacement system, but one that’s a bit tricky to actually copy into paper because it’s a huge pain to track, as it requires using something other than cards for maintaining game state.
+It’s a perfect replacement to the land system, but one that’s a bit tricky to actually copy into paper because it’s a huge pain to track, as it requires using something other than cards for maintaining game state.
 Not a problem in a digital game, bit of a pain in a non-digital one.

 Modern Era